|Who was Elizabeth Dafoe?||

 The Dafoe Library is a popular place for students to study.
 There are approximately 650 study spaces throughout the three floors of the Library.
 There is a mixture of study carrels, open library tables, group study rooms and two areas with assigned graduate student carrels.
 If you are a graduate student in a faculty served by Dafoe you can apply for a carrel at the Service Desk.

 The first floor of Dafoe is used for group study and can be very noisy.
 Designated quiet study spaces are located on the second and third floors.

 The three group study rooms are located on the first floor of the Library.
 They are available for use by small groups of students to work on academic assignments.
 Faculty are also welcome to reserve the rooms for small group discussions and class projects.
-Available on a first-come, first-served basis, the rooms can be booked at the Service Desk for a maximum of two hours per day.

 There are over 70 computer workstations available throughout the Dafoe Library.
 The majority of these workstations are located on the first floor in the Brown Lab (Technology Resource Centre), the Gold Lab, the open computer room, situated across from the printers, and in the Commons area across from the Service Desk.
 There are few PC workstations on the second and third floors.
 The Brown and Gold Labs are used by Dafoe Liaison Librarians for library instruction.
 Students may use computers in these labs when they are not used for class instruction.

 Wireless access is available on all three floors of the Library.

 A U of M user name and password (UMnet ID) is required to log on the workstations and to connect to the wireless network.
 Read more about Accessing Wireless Network at U of M.

 Elizabeth Dafoe Library offers self-serve and custom fee-based in house scanning service for faculty, staff and students of University of Manitoba as well as non-U of M affiliated researchers.